Student Progress Files (PDP)

 What types of activities do students undertake as part of PDP ?

-The PDP e-folio is simply and electronic package that Queen's has produced to help its students to record their skills and achievements in a way that they can ultimately use to help them e.g. produce CVs and Application forms.an appropriate way.
+An e-portfolio is simply and electronic package helps students to record their skills and achievements in a way that they can ultimately use to help them e.g. produce CVs and Application forms.an appropriate way.
 It also assists them in setting out formal goals and plans for their own development.
+Students can use a range of tools to do this, one option offered by the Univeristy to its students is the Myfuture Career Management System and its e-portfolio.

 Further information and help